ioccc-src/winner/next/guidelines.md

-You should try to restrict commands used in the build file to commands found in [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification) environments and systems that conform to the [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification).
+You should try to restrict commands used in the build file to commands found in [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification) (UNIX-like) environments and systems that conform to the [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification).
 </p>